Select a Department

 Prerequisite: Physics I

 Physics II provides students with a second semester of physics to provide a full year of physics study.
+Students planning on a career in nursing should take a full year of physics to satisfy common nursing school entrance requirements.
 Physics II covers topics of Einstein’s special relativity, 2-dimensional motion, electricity and electrical circuits, waves and optics, and nuclear physics.
 Physics II is a college preparatory course involving more rigorous problem solving and laboratory activities.
 Students will need strong mathematical skills to be successful.
 A scientific calculator is needed.

 • Plant Sci (RAI)